Bigrigg

 Bigrigg /ˈbɪɡrɪɡˈ/ is a village in the civil parish of Egremont, in the Cumberland district, in the ceremonial county of Cumbria, England.
 Until 1974 it was in the historic county of Cumberland.
 From 1974 to 2023 it was in Copeland district.

 Bigrigg is 2 mi north of the town of Egremont on the A595 road.
 Bigrigg Moor is surrounded by farmland and watered by the River Ehen.
 Deep hollows in the area attest to iron ore mining as far back as medieval times.
 Bigrigg's calcite deposits were considered to be of the highest quality.

 History

 In 1829, there were three different companies mining eight pits in the area.
 Iron ore mining continued to expand from this time.
 Further encouragement for mining resulted when Whitehaven, Cleator and Egremont Railway opened for goods traffic in 1855.
 Pits often flooded due to the proximity of the River Ehen, in nearby Egremont, so the mining companies diverted the river.
 By the late 1800s some mines were closing in the area while others continued to open.
 In 1924 a mine disaster at the Croft Pit in Bigrigg trapped ten men for 28 hours before they were rescued.
-By 1932 all the mines w closed.
+By 1932 all the mines were closed.